FAQsClick on the links below for answers to many of your most frequently asked questions.

 The program’s effectiveness is measured by the success of our students:

-- 99.1% of Academy students graduate from high school
+- 100% of our recent graduates graduated from high school

-- 94.4% of Academy students enroll in a college or university following graduation
+- 100% of our recent graduates enrolled in a college or university following graduation

 - Academy students boast average cumulative GPA of 3.55